 As one of the leading company formation agent, which is a regulated activity, Business Tax Centre always adheres to rules & regulations.
 To aid compliance with the Money Laundering Regulations 2007 Business Tax Centre Limited has a company policy encompassing good ethical business practices.

 Before we accept your instructions, we may need to obtain ‘satisfactory evidence’ to verify your identity.
 In certain circumstances, we may need to obtain evidence confirming the identities of third parties, the source of any funds or other property, the purpose of any instructions or any other matter.
 If you a regulated firm we will require details of your supervisory arrangements.
 We may also need to obtain such evidence after we have begun to act on your instructions.
 We may use electronic verification methods for this purpose.
+Failure to be verified may lead us to cease our relationship and not carry out transactions on your behalf.

 ‘Criminal property’ is property in any legal form, whether money, real property, rights or any benefit derived from criminal activity.
 It does not matter who carried out the criminal activity or how removed the property is from the original crime.
 Even if you are honest in your dealings, if your property represents a benefit from someone else’s crime, we must still make a report.